thomaschsu/thomaschsu.github.io.bak/README.md

 ### Description
 My "most-up-to-date" portfolio.
 Read a small biography about me, look at my portfolio, or contact me directly.
 You can find all the information you need.
 This portfolio will always be "in-progress" as I am constantly changing the look and feel.

-Please note that my current portfolio is a work in-progress.
-The demo image below will be broken.
-I am currently transitioning from Bootstrap to Materialize.
-I hope you like the changes!

 - - -

 ### Demo